 Result: The scammer will now have all of the information needed to commit identity theft and steal your hard-earned money.

 How to avoid this scam: Be cautious of those who wish to interview you only over the phone, who ask you to wire money for any reason, or who ask you to fill out an online application or credit report asking for sensitive/personal data like your Social Security or bank account number.
 Be especially cautious of offers that claim you can make big or quick money with no experience necessary.

-Target: All property owners, especially seniors.
+Target: All property owners.